sneakysneak/docs/pages/connector-authentication/salesforce.md

 tags: [connector]
 ---

-*This guide applies to Salesforce, Salesforce Service Cloud, and any other services that use Salesforce authentication.*
+*This guide applies to Salesforce, Salesforce Service Cloud, and other services that use Salesforce authentication.*

 ## Partner Setup